-In the absence of the Festival of New Dance, one of the many special programs to , was a new unique virtual residency.
+In the absence of the Festival of New Dance in 2020, one of the many special programs to , was a new unique virtual residency.
 Neighborhood Dance Works invited the FND artists to collectively activate the liminal space of this cultural pause.
 Through exchange within a democratized Virtual Festival Residency we nurtured a ‘virtual community’ carrying us through to 2021, when we can physically reunite with the festival artists.

 NDW’s response to COVID stems from a curiosity to investigate new structures that shift away from presentation, as well as dominant digital alternatives, towards this new artist-focused process, spanning three months.
 In this work, we honoured the nuances that informed a specific group of artists in their everyday environments and across geographic borders.
 Through a series of weekly prompts, we made space for emergent conversations where ideas, daily action, contemplation, discovery, and reflection surfaced.
 Their topics and contents were inspired by the collective’s needs, interests and the group’s natural progression in this project.
 Guided and facilitated by Montréal-based artist Angie Cheng, 23 artists committed to a 12-week process where considerations and care of all participants were integral.